 - The number of veterans and serving troops who have taken their own lives in 2021 (up until 20th September) is 59

 - A Road Haulage Assocation (RHA) survey of its members estimates there is now a shortage of more than 100,000 qualified drivers in the UK.

-‘’I have known Darren since he first started Veterans Training Academy.
+‘’I have known Darren since he first started Veterans Into Logistics.
 His enthusiasm and passion are phenomenal.
 His support for his veteran brothers and sisters and for those recently released from the judicial system is amazing.

-I have no doubt that Veterans Training Academy will be a massive success, not only locally but nationally.
+I have no doubt that Veterans Into Logistics will be a massive success, not only locally but nationally.
 It’s a pleasure to work with him and I have no hesitation in making referrals to him for those beneficiaries wanting to gain their HGV/LGV qualifications’’

 ‘’I have been working with Darren from VTA from the inception idea of VTA.
 Darren worked tirelessly to get the business off the ground and his military mindset enabled him to focus on the overall outcome.
 I am pleased to see the business is now up and running and I am very proud to have played a small part in supporting VTA.
 I am looking forward to seeing those from military backgrounds have an opportunity to restart or further their career through this service is fantastic.